Sidney Woodruff shows other students how to measure a pond turtle

 Dr. Carmen Cortez, an alumna of CSU Fullerton, studied milpas in Belize for her dissertation research at UC Davis.
 Photo credit: UC Davis

-• Students will conduct individual mentored research aimed at understanding ecological and evolutionary responses of organisms, communities, and ecosystems to rapid environmental change and will present the results of their work at scientific conferences.
+• 4EC scholars will conduct individual mentored research aimed at understanding ecological and evolutionary responses of organisms, communities, and ecosystems to rapid environmental change.

-• Professional development includes a journal club, instruction in responsible conduct of research, scientific communication, and the scripting language R, discussion about careers in environmental biology, field trips to nearby research reserves, and post-program mentoring.
+• Professional development includes training in scientific communication, instruction in responsible conduct of research, a short course in the scripting language R, information about careers in environmental biology, field trips to nearby research reserves, and post-program mentoring.

-• EEREC REU students will stay in UC Davis residence halls.
-We provide meals, a bicycle for local transportation, and a stipend of $5,150 for the seven-week program.
+4EC REU scholars will stay in UC Davis residence halls.
+We provide meals, a bicycle for local transportation, and a stipend of $5,150 for the eight-week program.

-Explore the pages below to learn more about the EERREC program.
+Explore the pages below to learn more about the 4EC program.